 Fire pits are a wonderful addition to any patio—They offer that touch of warmth that’s so welcomed on cool evenings, create the perfect gathering place for laughing and sharing memories, and even provide a great place to toast marshmallows for those eternally popular S’mores.
 In the warmth of the evening fire, no one will notice soot, grime, or rust.
-However, you’ll want to keep your fire pit looking presentable in the light of day.
+However, you’ll want to keep your fire pit looking presentable in the light of the day.

 Follow these suggestions for proper care and maintenance:

 Cleaning The Fire Pit